-The library of GETS was built in May 2018 and is located on the campus in Covina, California, USA, with approximately 4,400 square feet.
+The library of GETS Theological Seminary was built in May 2018 and is located on the campus in Covina, California, USA, with approximately 4,400 square feet.
 The facilities include the Main Collection Room, the Reference and Periodical Room, the Special Collection Room, the Multimedia Room, the Group Discussion Room, and personal study areas.

-Currently the library has a collection of over 40,000 books and materials in Christian and religious studies, theology, and other related subjects.
-As of January 2025, more than 34,000 items have been cataloged and shelved; approximately half of them are in English and the remainder in Chinese.
-The students, faculty and staff in the Greater LA Area can visit the library in person to loan or online to request the loans, such as books/e-books, dissertations/theses, and bound journals.
-In addition, since the online search can be done through the Koha integrated library system which provides online catalog OPAC inquiry services, readers can process online library services through the library's OPAC webpage, such as reserving and renewing items, and recommending new books.
+Currently, GETS library has a collection of more than 34,000 books and materials in Christian and religious studies, theology, and other related subjects and approximately half of them are in English and the remainder in Chinese.
+The students, faculty and staff in the Greater LA Area can visit the library in person for loan or online to request the loans, such as books/e-books, dissertations/theses, and bound journals.
+In addition, since online search can be done through the Koha integrated library system which provides online catalog OPAC inquiry services, readers can process online library services through the library's OPAC webpage, such as reserving and renewing items, and recommending new books.

 In addition to books, the library has about 60 Chinese and English theological and Christian journals, magazines, newsletters, and newspapers.
 Moreover, the library provides 5 theological research databases, including the ATLA Religion Database with Serials, ATLAS Plus (containing Chinese full-text articles), Old Testament Abstract, New Testament Abstract, and Airiti Library.
 These databases provide the faculty, students and staff access to full-text journal articles, chapters of books, reviews, or abstracts remotely and electronically for study and research.
-The library website, which is continuing to be updated, will provide readers with more links to digital journals, magazines, and databases for theological research, and many other open access resources in Christianity, religion, theology, and related subjects.
+The library website, which is continuously to be updated, will provide readers with more links to digital journals, magazines, and databases for theological research, and many other open access resources in Christianity, religion, theology, and related subjects.